Carrozzeria Touring Superleggera: Post WWII activities

 The company quickly re-energized after the war, with the Superleggera system widely licensed and copied.
 Felice Bianchi Anderloni died in 1948 and his son, Carlo Felice "Cici" Bianchi Anderloni, (1916-2003) took over management of the firm under the guidance of Ponzoni.
 The two would remain in charge of the firm until the company discontinued production in 1966.
 Chief designer at that time was Federico Formenti.

 Formenti's first major project was to create a body for the Ferrari 166 MM Touring barchetta, which debuted in 1948.
 Automotive design critic Robert Cumberford has referred to the body design for the 166 as "One of the most charismatic shapes ever."
-The egg-crate grill of the 166 became a signature Ferrari design element and is still in use by Ferrari today.
+The egg-crate grille of the 166 became a signature Ferrari design element and is still in use by Ferrari today.

 Touring was particularly active late in the late 50s, with design and body production for the Pegaso Z-102, Alfa Romeo 1900 Super Sprint, Alfa Romeo 2600, Aston Martin DB4, Lancia Flaminia GT, Lamborghini 350, Lamborghini 400 GT and Maserati 3500 GT.

 The Aston Martin DB4, the DB5 (famously driven by fictional character James Bond) and the DB6 were named after David Brown's initials.
 He entrusted Touring Superleggera to design their next generation GT after the introduction of the successful DB2.
 The license agreement enabled Aston Martin to use the design and the Superleggera construction method at Newton Pagnell plant against a licence fee of £9 for each of the first 500 bodies and £5 for each further unit.

 Contract manufacturing

-Touring's fortunes began to decline as automobile manufacturers replaced body-on-frame construction with monocoque construction.
+Touring's business began to decline as automobile manufacturers replaced body-on-frame construction with monocoque construction.
 The carmakers began to build their own bodies in their production lines.
 However, they were not able to produce less than a few thousand units yearly.
 Therefore, they decided to assign the body production to coachbuilders.
 This led coachbuilders to invest in additional manufacturing capacity.
 Once Touring Superleggera had the new plant in Nova Milanese completed, market fluctuation caused the loss of contractors.
 The company had to wind-up in 1966, although bankruptcy never occurred.